LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/if-i-told-you-the-times.md

 But the shell is ugly,

-we all know about it,
+we all know about it.

+&nbsp;

-can you see my inner body
+Can you see my beauty

 across my crannies?